-- How will the demands of the job (hours, required travel) affect my family/lifestyle?
+- How will the demands of the job (such as hours and travel) affect my family or lifestyle?

-Soon after the interview, it's critical that you send a brief note to everyone with whom you spoke, thanking them for their time and reiterating your interest in the company.
-The thank you note is not a vehicle by which to remarket yourself, but rather an opportunity to further your relationship with a potential hiring manager by reinforcing your understanding of the position and your ability to excel in the role.
-This letter also allows you to demonstrate your communication skills.
-Snail mail or email: which medium is best for sending thank you letters?
-Either is fine.
-Use your best judgment as to which method best fits the corporate culture.
+- Follow Up: Send a brief email to everyone you spoke with thanking them for their time and reiterating your interest in the company.
+This is an opportunity to further your relationship with a potential hiring manager by reinforcing your understanding of the position and your ability to excel in the role.
+It allows you to further sell yourself and demonstrate your communication skills.
+Don’t have email addresses for the individuals you met with?
+It’s ok.
+Simply send your note to the HR manager you worked with and kindly ask them to pass it along.

-Be sure to call your references and inform them of a possible contact from the company.
-Tell your references the attributes the company is seeking, and ask that they try and reinforce your strengths in those areas.
+- Contact Your References: If you submitted references, be sure to call them yourself and inform them of a possible contact from the company.
+Tell your references the attributes the company is seeking and ask that they try and reinforce your strengths in those areas.

-If a company extends a job offer, accept or reject it within 48 hours.
-Asking for more than this reasonable period of time may encourage the company to continue interviewing other candidates, which could possibly lead the company to withdraw its offer to you.
+If a company extends a job offer, you should accept or reject it within 48 hours.
+Asking for more time may give the impression that you are uncertain about the role or likely to accept a different offer.
 Nothing is official until you formally accept the job.
-Therefore, begin evaluating the job and the company the minute you begin the interview.
-Don't wait until an offer is presented.
+Therefore, begin evaluating the job and the company the moment you begin the interview—don’t wait until an offer is presented.

 Salary Research & Negotiation Tips

 Salary research relevant to the industry and type of position you're pursuing is a critical part of the job search process.
 However, be aware that many factors affect compensation including: